sXperfect/gvc/README.md

 You can use any of the existing and publicly available JBIG codec implementation.
 We provide an example on how to integrate JBIG-based codec [here](JBIG).

-Assume that a generic compressor should be used, such as LZMA or BZIP2, please refer to the documentation [here](CODEC)
+Generic compressors, such as LZMA or BZIP2, are supported.
+Please refer to this [documentation](CODEC) for integration.